Episodic Logit-Q Dynamics for Efficient Learning in Stochastic Teams: NUMERICAL EXAMPLES

-We examine the evolution of value function estimates for both update scheme $\ave{v}$, as described in \eqref{eq:vave}, and $\freq{v}$, as described in \eqref{eq:vfreq}, with and without model knowledge. \textbf{Case 1-ave} and \textbf{Case 1-freq} correspond to the scenarios where agents know the state transition probabilities.
-We set the round lengths proportional to round index squared, i.e., $|\kappa_{(n+1)} - \kappa_{(n)}| \propto n^{2}$. \textbf{Case 2-ave} and \textbf{Case 2-freq} are the scenarios where agents do not know the state transition probabilities.
-Thus, the agents can estimate them by taking an empirical average over the transitions they observe over time.
-We set a long initial round of $10^6$ stages to let agents learn these parameters effectively with full exploration.
-The other round lengths are set identical to \textbf{Case 1}'s.
-We note that a run for \textbf{Case 1}'s (and \textbf{Case 2}'s) approximately takes one minute (and four minutes) on the laptop computer equipped with a 2.6 GHz Intel i7-9750H processor, 16 GB RAM and NVIDIA GeForce RTX 2070 graphic card using Python 3.7.10 in Jupyter Notebook.
+We examine the evolution of value function estimates for both update scheme $\ave{v}$, as described in \eqref{eq:vave}, and $\freq{v}$, as described in \eqref{eq:vfreq}, under Algorithm \ref{tab:algo} and Algorithm \ref{tab:algo_ind}.
+We use the suffix \textbf{-ave} if agents use the average value update scheme, and \textbf{-freq} if agents use the frequent value update scheme.
+We set the episode lengths proportional to episode index squared, i.e., $L_{(t)} \propto t^{2}$ and note that a run for both \textbf{Algorithm 1} and \textbf{Algorithm 2} approximately takes a minute on a laptop computer equipped with a 2.6 GHz Intel i7-9750H processor, 16 GB RAM and NVIDIA GeForce RTX 2070 graphic card using Python 3.7.10 in Jupyter Notebook.

-In Figure \ref{fig:simulation} (at the next page), we plot the evolution of the value function estimates as a result of $20$ independent runs.
-As we have shown in Theorem \ref{thm:asymptotic} and Corollary \ref{cor:free}, the value function estimates converge to the optimal ones in all cases in Figure \ref{fig:simulation}.
-Note that $\ave{v}$ converges to a small neighborhood around the solution, as characterized in Theorem \ref{thm:asymptotic}, while $\freq{v}$ converges to the exact solution.
-When agents do not know the model, their estimates in both scheme are more noisy, as observed in \textbf{Case 2}'s.
-Furthermore, the evolutions of the estimates in \textbf{Case 1-freq} are more noisy in initial rounds (with shorter lengths) compared to \textbf{Case 1-ave} since extreme events can occur in small samples with higher probability.
-In other words, in short rounds, action profiles resulting in inferior performance can get played the most frequently, and therefore, agents using $\freq{v}$ can pick payoff with inferior performance as an estimate with higher probability.
-On the other hand, the noise is reduced significantly in the later rounds of \textbf{Case 2-freq} compared to \textbf{Case 2-ave}.
-We attribute this to the fast convergence of the value function estimates $\freq{v}$ to the maximum of the Q-function.
-Particularly, when agents only have an estimate of the transition probabilities, the error gets multifold if the tracking error between their value function estimates and the maximum of the Q-function is large.
+In Figure \ref{fig:simulation}, we plot the evolution of the value function estimates as a result of $20$ independent runs.
+As we have shown in Theorem \ref{thm:asymptotic} and Theorem \ref{thm:asymptotic_ind} the value function estimates converge to the optimal ones in all cases in Figure \ref{fig:simulation}.
+Observe that $\ave{v}$ converges to a small neighborhood around the solution, as characterized in Theorem \ref{thm:asymptotic}, while $\freq{v}$ converges to the exact solution.
+We deliberately plot the small neighborhood from Theorem \ref{thm:asymptotic} also for Algorithm \ref{tab:algo_ind} to show that for small values of $\omega$ Algorithm \ref{tab:algo_ind} has almost identical performance with Algorithm \ref{tab:algo}.